Play

 Join us for a weekly dose of fresh, modern ideas for life at home with your kids.

-Road trips are a fantastic way to awaken the explorer within — and traveling hundreds (or thousands) of miles with kids in tow is a great way to awaken the monster within!
-In an effort to keep the monster at bay and help make your trip as fun and stress-free as possible, I’m sharing a few items and ideas I’ve discovered to help make car travel easier on everyone.
+Road trips are a fantastic way to awaken the explorer within — but traveling hundreds (or thousands) of miles with kids in tow is a great way to awaken the “I’m turning this car around!” within.
+In an effort to keep the trip moving forward and have as much fun and as little stress as possible, I’m sharing some road trip ideas to keep kids entertained.
+Here are a few key items and ideas I’ve discovered to help make car travel easier on everyone.

 While screen time in the car is great (I happen to love it; it gives us a quiet few minutes to ourselves!), part of the fun of a road trip is having kids discover what’s going on in the world around them.
-Depending on the length of our trip, we usually plan to let our daughter watch one movie towards the end of the trip when she’s getting restless.
-It gives her something to look forward to — and to be honest, it’s nice to use an incentive for good behavior.
-Here are a few other things we incorporate to make travel easier:
+Depending on the length of our trip, we usually plan to let our daughter watch one movie toward the end of the trip when she’s getting restless.
+It gives her something to look forward to — and, to be honest, it’s nice to use an incentive for good behavior.
+Here are a few other things we incorporate to make travel easier.

-Kids Travel Tray
+Kids’ Travel Tray

 An On-the-Go Meal Caddy

 Craft caddies are small in scale and work great as a food carrier — they’re especially helpful if you have more than one kid in the car.
-Keep them stacked up in the front seat, and fill them up to easily serve and pass around.
+Keep them stacked up in the front seat, and fill them up to easily serve snacks and pass around.
 Grab them in bulk; you never know when they will come in handy!

 Sketchbook or 3-Ring Binder

 If you have a budding artist, a sketchbook or three-ring binder is so much better than having a bunch of loose papers floating around the car.
-You can pick these up at the dollar store, thrift store, or any big box store in the office supplies section.
-I recently found a Lion King trapper from the 90’s that my daughter and I both love, but you can’t go wrong with a cute animal design.
+You can pick these up at the dollar store, thrift store, or any big-box store in the office supplies section.
+I recently found a Lion King trapper from the ’90s that my daughter and I both love, but you can’t go wrong with a cute animal design.
 Challenge them to draw what they see out the window for a fun way to capture some on-the-road memories.

 Wireless Headphones